 Tomography and the inversion of seismic refraction data give us a seismic velocity model of the subsurface.
 To obtain sharp boundaries between geological structures in the reconstructed model, we use advanced methods such as clustering in the inversion.

 The interpretation of magnetic data can be complicated because of the presence of magnetic remanence.
-However, inverting magnetic data for subsurface magnetization (magnetic vector inversion) as opposed to magnetic susceptibility (magnetic susceptibility inversion) can be a potential solution.
+However, inverting magnetic data for subsurface magnetization (magnetic vector inversion; MVI) as opposed to magnetic susceptibility (magnetic susceptibility inversion; MSI) can be a potential solution.
+Depending on the information, Cartesian and/or Spherical methods can be used for the MVI inversions.

 3D Inversion of Magnetotelluric Data